srvk/how2-dataset/reproduce/300h/README.md

 # Reproducible Pipeline for 300h

-1) First, clone this repository (and *star* it if you like it ;-) to your local UNIX environment.

-2) Make sure you are working in a Python 3.x environment (preferably >= 3.6) and you are able to install additional dependencies with `pip`.
+- Make sure you are working in a Python 3.x environment (preferably >= 3.6) and you are able to install additional dependencies with `pip`.

-3) The reproducible pipeline requires the following Python packages to be available.
+- The reproducible pipeline requires the following Python packages to be available.
 You can install these packages simply by running `pip install -r requirements.txt` command in the root of the cloned repository.